tkortekaas/rrule_generator/README.md

 );
 ```

-The current version of the widget has 5 text delegates that you can already use.
+The current version of the widget has 6 text delegates that you can already use.
 One in English, one in Dutch, one in
-Turkish, French, and one in Indonesian.
-You can easily create your own ones as well
+Turkish, French, Finnish, and one in Indonesian.
+You can easily create your own ones as well!